MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 ## The ETL pipeline

+The pipeline requires the zipped data to be downloaded.
+The Data folder should be setup as follows:

+/Data
+./downloads (contains the downloaded zip files) ./processed (empty)
+./test_files (contains a test_upload.csv and a testzip.zip file)
+./unzipped (empty)

-To start the pipeline, run python
+To start the pipeline, run python start_etl.py

 The major steps of the process are:

-*download_data.py - download the files from source and unzip the data*
+*unzip_data.py - unzips the data in preparataion for preprocessing*

 *pre_process_files.py - clean and prepocess the data files locally in preperation for loading the data to S3*